 Electrical Loads – Throughout the year there will be changes and additions to the machinery within the facility.
 Keeping a close eye on the electrical load within the facility as a whole and the amount of current traveling over specific wires is very important.

 Electrical Connections – Any time there are two or more wires or other connections coming together, that is a point where problems are more likely to occur.
 Inspect them regularly to ensure there won’t be any issues.

 Safety Tip #2 – LockOut/TagOut

 Implement the lockout tagout system throughout your facility.
 This is a system that helps to improve the safety of people who are actively working on machinery.
-Before they enter a hazardous are of the machine, they will physically remove the power source from the machine and place a lock (similar to the ones found here) on it so the power can’t be restored.
+Before they enter a hazardous are of the machine, they will physically remove the power source from the machine and place a lock on it so the power can’t be restored.

 They will hold the only key to that lock to help prevent any accidents.
 The lock will have a tag on it which will identify who is working on the system, and likely provide other information.
 This will help to prevent any accidental restoration of power to any machines, which could cause injury from either electrocution or the machine powering up unexpectedly.

 One of the best ways to minimize electrical accidents is to make sure everyone is aware of potential risks.
-Using an industrial label printer (which you can find here), you can create custom labels that can be placed on any high voltage areas or machines that have electrical hazards associated with them.
+Using an industrial label printer, you can create custom labels that can be placed on any high voltage areas or machines that have electrical hazards associated with them.